 3. Caiman White Goatskin TIG Welding Gloves

 - Heat resistant

 - Seam in middle of index finger

-Caiman 1600 White Goatskin TIG gloves are inexpensive and reasonably rugged for shop use, but are designed for TIG welding.
-That means you can’t really use them for heavy work of any kind, and really should restrict yourself to only use them while actually welding.
+Caiman 1600 White Goatskin TIG gloves are inexpensive and reasonably rugged for shop use but are designed for TIG welding.
+That means you can’t really use them for heavy work of any kind and really should restrict yourself only to use them while actually welding.
 That’s not a knock on the glove itself, just a fact of life with a lot of welding gloves.

 TIG requires a certain amount of feel and dexterity.
-By nature, any glove that’s thin enough to give the feel you need and supple anough to allow you to manipulate the torch and rod isn’t going to be great for re-stacking the metal inventory.
+By nature, any glove that’s thin enough to give the feel you need and supple enough to allow you to manipulate the torch and rod isn’t going to be great for re-stacking the metal inventory.

-4. Tillman 1338 Goatskin Tig Glove
+4. Tillman 1338 Goatskin TIG Glove

 - Designed for TIG welding